frobertpixto/hand-drawn-shapes-dataset/README.md

 Hand Drawn Images of shapes are classified to determine the type of each shape.
 More details [here](processing/classify/README.md).
 ### Regression
-Regression can be used to determine the exact **intended size and angle** of each drawn shape.
+Regression is used to determine the exact **intended size and angle** of each drawn shape.
 The vertices are the oranges points superimposed on the ellipses in the examples below.

 ![examples](readme_images/vertices_ell.png)